defisym/OpenFusionExamples/Extensions/FindTheWay/ToInstall/Files/Help/FindTheWay/FindTheWay.md

 - Set Map
   - Set Map By Size
+    - *please update gird size later*
   - Set Map By Base64
+    - *please update gird size later*
   - Set Map By Picture
+    - *in this mode, `gridSize` & `gridOffset` are used to find the proper pixel of picture, if your picture size is different from real map size, please update gird size later*
   - Set Map By Collision
     - *you can let extension retrieve collision of layers, or call `On Set Map By Collision` for each grid for you to check & set collisions directly*